open-telemetry/opentelemetry-ruby/instrumentation/ruby_kafka/README.md

 # OpenTelemetry RubyKafka Instrumentation

-The RubyKafka instrumentation is a community-maintained instrumentation for the [RubyKafka][ruby_kafka-home] web server interface.
+The RubyKafka instrumentation is a community-maintained instrumentation for [RubyKafka][ruby_kafka-home], a client library for Apache Kafka.

 ## How do I get started?